AzeTIIx/EzScanner/README.md

 ```

 # Quick Start
-PyPentest can be run from the CLI.
+EzScanner can be run from the CLI.

 # 📚 CLI Example